 Parent/Child Reporting for Reflex and Culture/Susceptibility Testing

-See LRI
+See LRI section 6.1.
+Please note that for the ELR guide ONLY the GU and RU examples are applicable.

 Culture and Susceptibilities Reporting

+See LRI section 6.2.
+Please note that for the ELR guide ONLY the RU-GU examples are applicable (section 6.2.5.1).

-See LRIConfirmatory and Reflex Testing
+Confirmatory and Reflex Testing

-See LRI
+See LRI errata section 6.3

 Add-On Testing

-See LRI
+See LRI errata section 6.4

-Paired titers

-ELR251 R2 has removed the constraint of a single specimen for each Order_Observation group ( ORC/OBR) that was present in ELR251 R1.
-This allows for reporting of results in a single message when the ordered test requires more than a single specimen.
-Paired titers are an example of this use case.
-A laboratory may receive both the acute and convalescent sample with the order or the Order placer may send the convalescent sample after the acute sample.
-It is outside the scope of this guide to discuss how the samples are accessioned and identified, however it is assumed that both the acute and convalescent sample will be identified separately and their collection dates known.

-The following Testing scenario gives context for the example ELR message below::

-Day1 clinician submits serum (acute serum) sample to lab for serology (Measles IgG for example).
-The lab performs the necessary serological test and sends a report back the lab and recommends sending a second sample in 14 days.
-A second serum (convalescent) sample is submitted by clinician to lab on Day14.
-The lab recognizes this is a paired serology and retrieves the Day1 serum from their sample storage, and runs the serology test for both samples (“paired titer”) concurrently and reports the results back to lab.

-Recommended message structure for reporting paired titers

-Day 1 results (final)

-MSH…|Day16|

-SFT…

-PID…

-ORC…

-OBR|1|Serology order for convalescent sample||...|Sample Collect Date Day14

-OBX|||Acute IgG||<1:16 |...|OBX.14:Sample Collect Date Day1|…| OBX.19: Sample Test Date Day16

-OBX|2||Convalescent IgG||1:256|...|OBX,14:Sample Collect Date Day16|...|OBX.19: Sample Test Date Day16

-SPM|1|SID for Serum sample 1||Acute Serum|...|Collect Date Day1

-SPM|2|SID for Serum sample 2||Convalescent Serum|...|Collect Date Day16

-Epidemiological important information from ask on Order Entry responses
+Epidemiological important information from ask at Order Entry responses

-There are several common core data elements that have been identified as important data elements for Public Health laboratory reporting that do not have a supported field in the ELR252 message.
-This data may be available in the ELR Sender system as Ask at Order Entry (AOE) responses to the laboratory for a particular test order.
+There are several common data elements that have been identified as important data elements. for Public Health laboratory reporting that do not have a supported field in the ELR251 message.
+This data may be available in the ELR Sender system as Ask at Order Entry (AOE) responses for a particular test order.
 See the Section 2.6.5 of the HL7 Version 2.5.1 Implementation Guide: S&I Framework Laboratory Orders from EHR, Release 1 – US Realm for further discussion of AOE observations and how the relate to ordering.

-For this profile, appropriate AOE answers should be sent as to the local public health jurisdiction as an observation in an OBX segment under the Order_ Observation group (ORC/OBR segment pair).
+For this profile, appropriate AOE answers should be sent along to the local public health jurisdiction as an observation in an OBX segment under the respectiveOrder_ Observation group (ORC/OBR segment pair).
 They should not be under the Specimen Group (SPM).
-In addition, OBX-11 (Observation Result Status) should be valued “A” to mark this as an AOE answer rather than an actual result.
-A table of LOINC encoded AOE examples are provided in Appendix B in Release 2 of the HL7 Version 2 Implementation Guide: Laboratory Test Compendium Framework as guidance and focus on commonly used Ask at Order Entry questions including those of interest to public health.
+In addition, OBX-11 (Observation Result Status) should be valued ‘A’ to mark this as an AOE answer rather than an actual result.
+A table of LOINC encoded AOE examples are provided in Appendix B in the HL7 Version 2.5.1 Implementation Guide: Laboratory Test Compendium Framework, Release 2, US Realm, May 2013 (eDOS) as guidance and focus on commonly used Ask at Order Entry questions including those of interest to public health.

-The following Testing scenario gives context for the example ELR message below:
+The following Testing scenario gives context for the example ELR message below (The ellipses represent uncompleted details):